danekf/KDForever/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `ng deploy` to deploy using locally saved firebase credentials.

 ## TO DO
 [X] - Finish Home/landing page with basic details<br>
 &nbsp;&nbsp;&nbsp;&nbsp;[X] -Change Image on Right bar<br>